 At Convoy of Hope, our emergency interventions seek to alleviate suffering, provide safe and healthy living conditions, and reduce future risk of disaster impacts.
 We do this because we know that a crisis — like the earthquake that rocked Nepal in April — changes people’s lives in an instant, and the work required to return to normal takes longer.

 In Sundari’s village, 585 of 650 homes were destroyed.
-If that weren’t bad enough, the earthquake also created non-geological aftershocks that have interrupted the human, social and economic systems in her village and will continue to do so for many months to come.
-That’s why our rights-based, participatory and needs-based approach to humanitarian assistance is so critical in helping communities regain their footing.
+The earthquake also created nongeological aftershocks that have interrupted the human, social, and economic systems in her village and will continue to do so for many months to come.
+That’s why our rights-based, participatory, and needs-based approach to humanitarian assistance is so critical in helping communities regain their footing.

 Being so focused sets the stage for a long-term presence that will see us deploy a full spectrum of interventions to address malnutrition and inadequate food production.
-We’ll also focus on high-risk pregnant and lactating mothers, as well as children under five years of age.
-In doing so, we not only transform the lives of children, we also make a positive difference in their families, villages and greater communities.
+We’ll also focus on high-risk pregnant and lactating mothers, as well as children under 5 years of age.
+In doing so, we not only transform the lives of children, we also make a positive difference in their families, villages, and communities.